These baked pancakes are extra fluffy and delicious! This recipe is healthy, easy, and ready in 20 minutes.

 - Mix 2 cups of Kodiak Cake mix with 2 cups of water.

-- Stir in 2 tbsp of mini chocolate chips.
+- Stir in 2 tablespoon of mini chocolate chips.

 - Line the cake pan with parchment paper or grease well with cooking spray.